soundpress/RulesOfNYC/docs/c13/index.rst

    (2) Injury reports.
 A permittee must report to the Department any bite or other injury to a person caused by a dog within 24 hours of the injury.
 The report must be submitted to "311" by telephone or electronically.
 The report must include the name, address and phone number of the dog's owner, the dog's license number, and the name, address and phone number of the person bitten.
 Permittees must call "911" immediately following an injury to a person when the owner of a dog that bites or causes other injury refuses to provide the owner's contact information.

    (3) Access limited to outdoor dining areas.
-Dogs other than service dogs are not allowed in any area of a food service establishment that is not an outdoor dining area as defined in § 32-01 of this Chapter.
+Dogs other than service dogs are not allowed in any area of a food service establishment that is not an outdoor dining area as defined in 24 RCNY § 32-01.

    (4) Aisle space.
-Dogs may not obstruct the 36-inch aisle space between tables in unenclosed sidewalk cafés, as required by 10 RCNY § 2-55(a), or successor provision.
+Dogs may not obstruct the 36-inch aisle space between tables in unenclosed sidewalk cafés, as required by 6 RCNY § 2-55(a), or successor provision.